Domain decomposition for entropic unbalanced optimal transport: Background

-{Domain decomposition for optimal transport {\cite[Algorithm 1]{BoSch2020}}} \end{algorithmfloat} Given a feasible plan $\pi$, we call $\nu_i \assign \proj_Y( \pi \restr (X_i\times Y)) $ the \textit{basic cell $Y$-marginals} of cell $i\in I$.
 For a performant implementation one should merely store $(\nu_i)_{i\in I}$ instead of the full $\pi$, since they require less memory and are sufficient to compute $\nu_J$ in line \ref{codeline:get-composite-marginal} of Algorithm \ref{alg:DomDecIter}, and the full iterates can be reconstructed efficiently from the basic cell $Y$-marginals when necessary.
 For more details on the implementation of the domain decomposition algorithm we refer to \cite[Section 6]{BoSch2020}.